icefoxen/rfcs/rfcs/00001-distributed-identity.md

  * OAuth
  * OpenID (might be worth looking at?)
  * GPG -- find out more about API and automation level stuff.
-My impression is that GPG basically does all of this and more (you have a web of trust instead of authorative servers), but in a very ad-hoc way that is very inconvenient for users to deal with and very inconvenient for programs to interact with.
+My impression is that GPG basically does all of this and more, but I have found it to be really inconvenient for users to deal with and very inconvenient for programs to interact with.
 (How DO you request a key from a GPG key server?
 I can't find documentation on the protocol.)
-Disadvantages are: Key management is hard, all the message protocols and file formats and such are very email-oriented and not really appropriate for signing API requests, it's old and complicated with a million little frobs and switches and options that are a huge pain in the butt, and despite being 30 years old nobody still bloody uses it so there's no real cost to replacing it with something new.
-Despite all this, it might be best to use GPG anyway.
+Still, it deserves a good hard look, since I don't know enough about it; there's lessons there to be learned.

 # Unresolved questions
 [unresolved]: #unresolved-questions